-While painting with dark colors is trendy, especially now, it does have its down side.
+While painting with dark colors is trendy, especially now, it does have its downside.
 Let’s look at how to paint a room with dark colors so the negatives are minimized.

 What You Want to Avoid

-To minimize the down side, you need to know what you’re up against.
+To minimize the downside, you need to know what you’re up against.
 One of the major problems with using dark colors to paint a room is the tendency for imperfections to show up more than with the lighter colors.
 That means if you have ridges from drywall taping, nail holes or other bumps and lumps in the wall, they will be more likely to show up.
 The solution is to take care of those issues and start with a surface that’s as smooth as possible.
-Alternatively, you could texturize the wall—we will explain this more later.
+Alternatively, you could texturize the wall—we will explain this later.

 Also, fingerprints and scuff marks show up more on dark walls.
-Keeping this in mind, you’ll want to paint darker colors in rooms which are less likely to have people touching the walls or just be prepared to do a little extra to keep the walls clean.
+Keeping this in mind, you’ll want to paint darker colors in rooms that are less likely to have people touching the walls or just be prepared to do a little extra to keep the walls clean.